agrimm/zombie-chaser/README.txt

 The human running across the screen represents the normal running of your unit tests.
 If one of them fails, then the human dies.

 Then the zombies chase after you.
-Each zombie represents a mutation to your code.
+Each zombie represents a mutation to your code (your code doing something it shouldn't be doing).
 If your unit tests detect that something's wrong with your code, then the mutation gets killed.
-Otherwise, the zombie gets to meet you.
+Otherwise, the zombie gets to meat you.

-== FEATURES/PROBLEMS:

-* Code is slightly different to chaser.
-* Not quite finished.
+There are two alternatives for the interface.
+One is a GUI, while the other is a nethack-style interface that runs within the console itself.
+Zombie-chaser aims to be compatible with any flavor of ruby on any platform.

 == REQUIREMENTS: